LECTIO DIVINA IS ABOUT ONE THING:

 Checkout Pastor Josh's Sunday Morning message explaining Lectio Divina and walking the congregation through it together!

 How does lectio divina work?

-“The word of scripture should never stop sounding in your ears and working in you all day long, just like the words of someone you love….
-Do not ask ‘How shall I pass this on’, but ‘What does this say to me?’
-Then ponder this word long in your heart until it has gone right into you and taken possession of you.”
+“The Word of Scripture should never stop sounding in your ears and working in you all day long, just like the words of someone you love… Do not ask ‘How shall I pass this on,’ but ‘What does this say to me?’
+Then ponder this Word long in your heart until it has gone right into you and taken possession of you.”
 Dietrich BonHoeffer, Life Together

 Become aware of the presence of God and His love for you.